Rock parrot: Conservation status

 The International Union for Conservation of Nature (IUCN) lists the rock parrot as a species of least concern, though the overall population is decreasing.
 It is threatened by feral animals (mainly cats and foxes) and climate change.
 Feral cats were cited after the species vanished from the vicinity of Albany, Western Australia, in 1905, but the species was found again in 1939.

 On Rottnest Island, the species was common up to at least 1929.
 On a survey of the island in 1965, Western Australian biologist Glen Storr found it to have become rare and concluded this was due to young birds being taken for the pet trade.
 This occurred mainly in the 1940s and 1950s before being closed down in the 1970s.
 The population did not recover, and by 2012 had dropped to seven birds.
 The use of artificial nesting sites and a breeding program has seen some success and a rise in numbers.
 Birds on the island are being banded and the public urged to get involved.

 Like most species of parrot, the rock parrot is protected by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) with its placement on the Appendix II list of vulnerable species, which makes the import, export and trade of listed wild-caught animals illegal.

 Aviculture

 The species is infrequently kept in captivity and there are few records of successful breeding.
 The plumage of this Neophema species is duller than others and they have a reputation as passive and uninteresting caged specimens.
-Differentiating the sexes presents difficulties to parrot enthusiasts, with no reliable means available to simple examination in the hand.
+Differentiating the sexes presents difficulties to parrot enthusiasts, with no reliable way to easily sex the species.
 The rock parrot, also known as the rock grass-parakeet in the bird trade, may be a more desirable specimen when kept as part of a colony, provided with logs simulating tree hollows and fed on Mesembryanthemum and Carpobrotus species.

 The parrot may become obese, unwell or infertile by overindulgence in sunflower seed, and aviculturists recommend reducing the availability of these in the aviary.